nicolas-kuechler/doe-suite/README.md

 - `HOST` is either `server` or `client`
 - `HOST INDEX` is the index of the host (starts for both clients and servers at 0)

+Example:
+The folder `results/exp_example_1626423613/run_2/rep_1/server_0` contains all result files from the 1st server, from the 2nd repetition (rep starts with 0) of the 3rd run (run starts at 0) from the experiment named `example` with id `1626423613`

-On the remote machine, the artefact is executed in the experiment job's working directory.
+On the remote machine, the artifact (code) is executed in the experiment job's working directory.
 There are two folders in this working directory: `results`and `scratch`.
 Only the files in `results` are download at the end of the experiment job to the local machine.

 #### Result Files

 The script [scripts/results.py](scripts/results.py) supports loading experiment results in multiple formats into a panda dataframe.
-The dataframe contains general info (exp name, exp id, run, host), the run config (the parameters), and the experiment run results from your artefact.
+The dataframe contains general info (exp name, exp id, run, host), the run config (the parameters), and the experiment run results from your artifact.
 Note, do not include the config in your results file because the script automatically adds the configuration to the dataframe.

 Example: `example`